powerhousepro69/videoinfox/readme.md

  - Navigation was designed to be robust and efficient.
 One keypress for all menu selections.
 <br />

  - Press &nbsp; Enter &nbsp; after copying a local filename or link to the clipboard to update display.
+Availabble system wide.
 <br />